 If the initial officer aired a description of the fleeing vehicle, it would likely be stopped by other cops within minutes.
 It would be considered a “felony stop” where they would order the driver out of the car and onto the ground at gunpoint.
 You don’t want to be put in that position.

-It’s fine to get to a position of safety, but don’t flee from the scene of a shooting or after you draw your weapon.
+It’s fine to get yourself to a position of safety, but don’t flee from the scene of a shooting or after you draw your weapon.

 5) Make sure your weapon is loaded and that you are using good tactics.
 I was puzzled when the loss prevention officer told me that he stuck his hand in his pocket while he was being held at gunpoint.
 I wouldn’t have done that.